rest-for-physics/rest-for-physics.github.io/downloading.md

 ### Pulling the latest state of each submodule (non-official)

-On top of that, you might get the latest state (master branch) of each submodule by executing
+On top of that, you might get the latest state (master branch) of each submodule by adding the `--latest` option.
+But before that you need to change to the master branch

 ```
+git checkout master
 python3 pull-submodules.py --latest
 ```